Azure/terraform-azurerm-lz-vending/modules/virtualnetwork/README.md

 Description: The list of route table resource ids to advertise routes to.

-Leave blank to use the `defaultRouteTable.
+Leave blank to use the `defaultRouteTable`.
-`

 Type: `list(string)`